HomeRight ArrowNBA

 Credit:

-The Sacramento Kings (12-35) and New York Knicks (27-18) will face off in the NBA tonight.
-Tipoff is set for 7:30 p.m.
-ET from Madison Square Garden in New York City.
-The game will be broadcast live on MSG.
+The Sacramento Kings (12-35) and New York Knicks (27-18) will meet in the NBA on Tuesday night.
+Tipoff from Madison Square Garden in New York City is set for 7:30 p.m.
+ET.
+The game will broadcast live on MSG.

-The Knicks are 13.5-point favorites over the Kings on the spread (Knicks -13.5), with the over/under set at 231 total points.
-New York is a -700 favorite to win outright on the moneyline, while the Sacramento is +500 to pull off the upset.
+The Knicks are 14.5-point favorites over the Kings on the spread (Knicks -14.5), with the over/under set at 226 total points.
+New York is a -800 favorite to win outright on the moneyline, while Sacramento is +550 to pull off the upset.

 Let's get into my Kings vs. Knicks predictions and NBA picks for Tuesday, January 27.